 An avid gamer, audiophile and lover of extra-large phones and super-fast gaming laptops, Sherri is the editor-in-chief of Laptop Mag and the first Black woman EIC of a major consumer tech publication.
 Sherri has covered consumer electronics for more than 15 years, writing for various publications such as Black Web 2.0, BET.com, FastCompany.com and Inc.com.
 Considered an expert in her field, she’s made appearances on CNN, Fox News, Cheddar and numerous panels discussing the joys and pitfalls of tech and gaming.
 Things that make her happy (aside from a good bourbon or scotch) include gaming hardware and software, premium tech, all things audio as well as virtual, augmented, and mixed reality and audio.

-Sean Riley has spent over 12 years covering a wide range of tech including phones, wearables, tablets, smart home devices, laptops, AR, VR, mobile payments, fintech, and more.
-Now as the Assistant Managing Editor of Laptop Mag, Sean is the resident mobile expert, specializing in phones and wearables, and you'll find plenty of news, reviews, how-to, and opinion pieces on these subjects from him here.
-But Laptop Mag is a perfect fit for that broad range of interests with reviews and news on the latest laptops, VR games, and computer accessories along with coverage on everything from NFTs to cybersecurity and more.
+Sean Riley has spent over 13 years covering a wide range of tech including phones, wearables, tablets, smart home devices, laptops, AR, VR, mobile payments, fintech, and more.
+Now as the Assistant Managing Editor of Laptop Mag, Sean is the resident mobile expert, specializing in phones, wearables, and tablets, and you'll find plenty of news, reviews, how-to, and opinion pieces on these subjects from him here.
+But Laptop Mag is a perfect fit for that broad range of interests with reviews and news on the latest laptops, VR games, and computer accessories along with coverage on everything from AI to cybersecurity, and more.

 Rami Tabari is an Editor for Laptop Mag.
 He reviews every shape and form of a laptop as well as all sorts of cool tech.
 You can find him sitting at his desk surrounded by a hoarder's dream of laptops, and when he navigates his way out to civilization, you can catch him watching really bad anime or playing some kind of painfully difficult game.
 He’s the best at every game and he just doesn’t lose.
 That’s why you’ll occasionally catch his byline attached to the latest Souls-like challenge.